gangdong/gangdong.github.io/_posts/2019-12-21-Fingerprint-framework03.markdown

 }

 ```
 hw_get_module() will call the hw_get_module_by_class function.
 First, it will read the system property "ro.
 Hardware" through the property_get function.
-If it is found, use the hw_module_exists function to check whether the .So file exists.
+If it is found, use the hw_module_exists function to check whether the xx.so file exists.
 If it exists, load it directly else if it does not exist, continue to search for the variant_keys array.
 Checking system attribute values.
 If it exists, load it directly.
 If it does not exist still, load the default.

 Let's turn back to the FingerprintDaemonProxy::openHal() to see how it call the hw_get_module() function.
+**FingerprintDaemonProxy.cpp**
 ```c++
 int64_t FingerprintDaemonProxy::openHal() {
     ALOG(LOG_VERBOSE, LOG_TAG, "nativeOpenHal()\n");